Matt Olson Player Props: Braves vs. Padres

-On Monday, Matt Olson (on the back of going 1-for-4 with a triple and two RBI) and the Atlanta Braves play the San Diego Padres, whose starting pitcher will be Ryan Weathers.
-First pitch is at 9:40 PM ET.
+The Atlanta Braves and Matt Olson, who went 0-for-3 last time out, battle Blake Snell and the San Diego Padres at PETCO Park, Tuesday at 9:40 PM ET.

-In his last game, he went 1-for-4 with a triple and two RBI against the Royals.
+In his most recent game he had a hitless performance (0-for-3) against the Padres.

 Matt Olson Game Info & Props vs. the Padres